FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 concrete suggestions on how the request can be modified so as to become acceptable should be provided.

-## Vendor Self Assignment
+## Organization Self Assignment

-This registry provides for vendor self-assignment within the NAI space.
-Any NAI defined in this registry also implicitly defines a subdomain "v." for vendor or SDO self-allocation.
-For example, an NAI "action@foo.eap.arpa" uses a realm "foo.eap.arpa".
-Vendors and SDOs can self-allocate in this space, under the "v." subdomain, "v.foo.eap.arpa".
+This registry allows organizations to request allocations from this registry, but explicit allocations are not always required.
+Any NAI defined in this registry also implicitly defines a subdomain "v.".
+Organizations can can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".

 Any domain name which is registered as a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.
-For example, 3GPP specifications could self-allocate the realm ""@3gpp.org.v.foo.arpa", and then use any utf8-username within that realm.

-Note that the right to use a self-allocated name is tied to the ownership of the corresponding subdomain.
-If an entity loses the right to use a domain name, the right to use that domain name within the "v." self-allocation space is immediately revoked.
+Note that the right to use a self-allocated name is tied the ownership of the corresponding domain.
+If an organization loses the right to use a domain name, then it is no longer appropriate for it to use that domain name within the "v." self-allocation space.

 # Privacy Considerations